Fire and rescue services

 If you have a residency permit in Bahrain, you must obtain a Bahraini driver's licence.
 This can be done in one day through Bahrain's traffic department.
 Applicants for the licence need to pass a vision test.

-You must carry your driver's licence and vehicle registration when driving.
+You must carry your driver's licence and vehicle registration cards when driving.
 If you're involved in an accident, notify the traffic police and ask for their instructions.

 Watch for roaming animals and drifting sands.